 I. We found that all the years except 2019 and 2023 showed very low spatial autocorrelation with Moran’s I of <0.2 (Table S8).
 We reduced the spatially autocorrelated samples for 2019 and 2023 by selecting samples beyond a minimum distance of 50 m.
 Overall, we used a total of 11,235 training samples to develop an RF model to predict invasive MEOF cover across western SD.
-We used 80% of these samples (9,006 samples) for training and 20% (2,229 samples) for testing the model, with 3 mtry and 1500 ntrees as the optimized hyperparameters for the regression model.
+We used 80% of these samples (9,006 total) for training and 20% (2,229 total) for testing the model, with 3 mtry and 1500 ntrees as the optimized hyperparameters for the regression model.
 We noticed that the reduction in sample size had little-to-no effect on the model statistics and metrices.
 The developed RF model exhibited an R2 of 0.76, RMSE of 15.11, MAE of 10.95, and MAPE of 1.06 %.
 The predicted cover maps for 2019 and 2023 showed a relatively higher percent cover range than those for other years (Figure S2).
 The temporal maps showed a higher cover of MEOF in the western counties compared to the eastern counties of western SD (Figure 4).
-We also found that the MEOF cover followed moisture gradients as higher cover was evident near floodplains.
 We also found that the western section of the study region, including Butte, Harding, Pennington, Custer, and Fall River counties, were the major hotspots for MEOF cover and showed persistent higher percent cover particularly in 2018, 2019 and 2023.
-This region tends to have a broader spread of high-density cover over the years.
+This region tends to have a wider spread of high-density cover over the years.
 The hotspots were more evident in wet years especially along the floodplains of the Missouri River tributaries, as we move along the west-to-east gradient across western SD.
 Variable importance showed Normalized Difference Moisture Index (NDMI), proximity to roads (Dist_roads), variability in Normalized Difference Water Index (NDWIcv), and Elevation were the top contributing variables for predicting MEOF cover (Figure S3).